 There are many parks in Riga, so you will have your choice of Bastion Hill, Kronvalda Park, Esplanade, and Riga Park.
 You might even want to consider stopping at the playground at Vermanes Park.

 Valletta is one of the smallest European cities and it is the capital city of Malta.
 You will find this city on the southeastern section of the main island and only a little over six thousand people live there.
 Of course, the metro area around Valletta has a population of almost four hundred thousand.
 Kids love exploring, but they can only handle so many historical sites and museums before they are ready to scream.
 However, that is what makes Valletta one of the best European cities to visit with kids, because there is always something that will keep them entertained and happy for hours.
 The Toy Museum is a great place to start and kids will love seeing all the matchbox cars, trains, dolls, and more.

 The Upper Barrakka Gardens are excellent when it is time for a quick snack or lunch, and you will all love the views of the Saluting Battery and the natural harbor.
 If you are looking for a unique way to explore Valletta, I recommend that you hop onto one of the Malta Fun Trains.
 There are plenty of stops for getting on and off and you will learn so much more about Valletta than if you were just wandering around on your own.

-These are the twenty best European cities to visit with kids and you will find that your vacation is everything that you dreamed it would be and more when you choose one of these parts of the world.
+These are the 20 best European cities to visit with kids, and they should be on your bucket list for future vacations.
+It will not be easy to choose which one you will visit first, but this guide should help steer you in the right direction.
+There are certainly more than twenty best European cities to visit with kids but you will find that your vacation is everything that you dreamed it would be and more from in the cities on our list.
 Now, the only thing that you must do is decide which one of these cities will be at the top of your list for your next family vacation!